 There are a number of different causes of high power use.
 Here's how to check your power usage and work out what may be causing it.

-Firstly see which meter is high - is it the hot water (controlled) or household 24 hour supply - or is it both of them?
+Firstly see which meter is showing high use.
+Is it the hot water (controlled) or household 24 hour supply, or is it both of them?

 Inspect your hot water cylinder.
 If it is old there may be heat loss through poor insulation or pipe lagging.

 Finally check your hot water usage to make sure you aren't running hot taps unnecessarily.
 Showers use less hot water than baths, and fitting an energy efficient showerhead can reduce hot water use.

 The age and condition of your hot water cylinder can also have an effect.
 Reduce heat loss by wrapping your cylinder and pipes.

 Take note of the household appliances you are running.
 Pool filters, spa pools, tropical fish tanks, water pressure pumps and aerated sewerage systems can all increase your power use.
 Are there any new appliances that may be having an impact?
 Or have you had visitors to stay lately?